imjackson/jacksongpack.com/README.md

 this repo, as it is created at build time with [netlify-plugin-sitemap](https://github.com/netlify-labs/netlify-plugin-sitemap).

-Run the script with: `./build`, or direct your host to run `./build` before deploying and ensure that the public directory is set to `dist/`.
+Run the script with: `npm run build`, or direct your host to run `npm run build` before deploying and ensure that the public directory is set to `dist/`.

 ## Development Dependencies